 - The punch-out has to be done very carefully because parts can break.
 All edges will require sanding.

 - You cannot modify the construction of these dollhouses with ready-made components.
 It’s much harder to find components for them because of their unique measurements.
-Kit modification is best left to experienced builders, since most of it will have to be done from scratch.
+Kit modification is best left to experienced builders, since most of it will have to be custom.

-- Since the windows have such unique shapes, you might have to create custom window treatments to get the right outcome.
+- Since the windows have such unique shapes, you might have to create custom window treatments to achieve the right outcome.

 - These dollhouses tend to have many inaccessible areas in their interiors, so you must plan ahead for the proper application of finishes.
 It's best to see how the dollhouse fits together in the overall scheme of construction, so you can decide if you should apply finishes, to a certain section, before or after assembly.
 This can be confusing and time consuming, but it’s the best way to proceed to avoid a visible, yet inaccessible, unfinished space.

-- Hinging of doors can be very difficult because of the extra laminated parts to create depth and detail.
+- Hinging of doors can be very difficult because of the extra laminated parts which create depth and detail.

 - You have to be careful with these dollhouses and place them in areas where they won't be disturbed or possibly damaged.
-Little hands are not welcome in these types of dollhouses unless you buy the less elaborate cottages or leave detailed trim off.
+Little hands are not welcome, unless you buy the less elaborate cottages or leave detailed trim off.

 - Because of their realistic architectural details, like bay windows, dormers and sloping attic walls, they have limited interior space, making placement of furniture more challenging.

-Greenleaf Dollhouses and Corona Concepts Dollhouses is the leading manufacturer of tab and slot dollhouses.
-The kits are made in the U.S.A, with the company located in New York.
+Greenleaf Dollhouses and Corona Concepts Dollhouses are the leading manufacturers of tab and slot dollhouses.
+The kits are made in the U.S.A, with the company located in upstate New York.